quamotion/madb/README.md

 ```

 ### Send or receive files
-To send files to or receive files from your Androi device, you can use the `SyncService` class like this:
+To send files to or receive files from your Android device, you can use the `SyncService` class like this:

 ```
 void DownloadFile()